lebriggs/laura_website_2/content/blog/pkghandling/index.md

 ### What's The Point Of This R Script?

 If you've ever felt your eyes glaze over at the wall of red text while installing R packages, this script is for you.
 It automates the installation and loading of R packages, providing clear feedback on whether each package was successfully installed or loaded, or if there were any errors.
 No more scrolling up to see if everything installed and loaded properly.
-This script takes the hassle out of package management, letting you focus on the fun stuff—actually analyzing your data!
+This script takes the hassle out of package management, letting you focus on the fun stuff— actually analyzing your data!

-This post likely seems ridiculously verbose, but without thorough documentation, I won't remember my code choices in two weeks— let's be honest, maybe not even two days.
+This post likely seems ridiculously verbose, but without thorough documentation, I won't remember my code choices in two weeks— let's be honest, maybe not even after two days.
 XD

 ### Features